Azerbaijan in the Eurovision Song Contest 2018: Semi-final

 Aisel took part in technical rehearsals on 29 April and 3 May, followed by dress rehearsals on 7 and 8 May.
 This included the jury show on 7 May where the professional juries of each country watched and voted on the competing entries.

 The Azerbaijani performance featured Aisel performing with four backing vocalists/dancers, all dressed in white.
 The performance featured Aisel moving around triangular slabs that light up in white LEDs as well as the use of smoke effects and augmented reality that displayed a glittery effect.
-The performance was directed by Fokas Evagelinos.
+The performance was directed by Fokas Evangelinos.
 The four backing vocalists/dancers that joined Aisel on stage were Hugo Baptista, Rui Andrade, Salomé Caldeira and Sandra d'Andrade.
 An additional off-stage backing vocalist, Stefania Rizou, was also part of the performance.

 At the end of the show, Azerbaijan was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
-This marked the first time that Azerbaijani failed to qualify to the final of the Eurovision Song Contest from a semi-final since its first entry in 2008.
+This marked the first time that Azerbaijan failed to qualify to the final of the Eurovision Song Contest from a semi-final since its first entry in 2008.
 It was later revealed that Azerbaijan placed eleventh in the semi-final, receiving a total of 94 points: 47 points from both the televoting and the juries.

 Voting

-Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
+Voting during the three shows involved each country awarding two sets of points from 1–8, 10 and 12: one from their professional jury and the other from televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent, with their names published before the contest to ensure transparency.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member as well as the nation's televoting results were released shortly after the grand final.

 Below is a breakdown of points awarded to Azerbaijan and awarded by Azerbaijan in the first semi-final and grand final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows: